My Current Ministry:

 My greatest honor as a chaplain is to be able to journey with others in their joys and their sorrows.
 Sometimes it is as simple as affirming that they matter, their stories matter no matter what they are grappling with, whether it is identity, relationship, illness or an existential crisis staring them in the face.
 Ultimately it’s about connecting on a deeply human level.
 The richness and pluralism of Hinduism, the Unitarian Universalist call to recognize the inherent worth and dignity of every person, and the moral imperative to lead an ethical life that Humanism demands, are what drive me and sustain me in my work.

-As a Chaplain at Wellesley College, I offer 1:1 pastoral care on an ongoing basis.
+As a chaplain at Wellesley College, I offer 1:1 pastoral care on an ongoing basis.
 Daily, I meet with students dealing with a myriad of issues from roommate struggles to familial crisis.
-I lead weekly worship services, with all the elements of a Sunday service including readings, chalice lighting, music, Joys & Concerns, reflection/sermon, a hands-on spiritual practice, chalice extinguishing).
+I lead weekly worship services, with all the elements of a Sunday service including readings, chalice lighting, music, Joys & Concerns, reflection/sermon, a hands-on spiritual practice, chalice extinguishing.
 I also hold regular reading groups.
-Last year we read kai cheng thom’s “Falling Back in Love with Being Human Again: Letters to Lost Souls” and we are currently reading Dr. Naomi Remen’s “Kitchen Table Wisdoms”.
-I also host conduct specific programming regularly, often collaborating with colleagues; some examples are Reverend Jo Murphy, Executive Director at UU MASS Action who spoke about climate justice on Earth Day 2024; Reverend Darrah Bryans who delivered a special sermon on Trans Day of Remembrance (2024); Matt Meyer who provided the music for a service on the theme of gratitude that I led in November of 2025 and a series based on the book “How to be a Perfect Stranger” where our Muslim Chaplain, Amira Qurashi and I talked about how to feel comfortable in religious/spiritual spaces that are not from our tradition.
+In the spring of 2025, we read kai cheng thom’s “Falling Back in Love with Being Human Again: Letters to Lost Souls” and in the fall we read Dr. Naomi Remen’s “Kitchen Table Wisdoms”.
+I also conduct specific programming regularly, often collaborating with colleagues; some examples are Reverend Jo Murphy, Executive Director at UU MASS Action who spoke about climate justice on Earth Day; Reverend Darrah Bryans who delivered a special sermon on Trans Day of Remembrance; Matt Meyer who provided the music for a service on the theme of gratitude that I led in November of 2025.
+Our Muslim Chaplain, Amira Qurashi and I conducted a series based on the book “How to be a Perfect Stranger” where we talked about ways to be comfortable in religious/spiritual spaces that are not from our tradition.
+I participate in special services such as Bridging Ceremony, Flower Sunday, Baccalaureate, and Graduation, among others.
+I also collaborate and participate in weekly multi-faith community discussions with students.

 Every month I plan and preside over Interfaith Clergy Gatherings which have become a much-needed space for hospitality, fellowship and food.